iriscouch/static-plus/README.md

 ## Roadmap

-Static+ is an evented (maybe streaming) API and a thin command-line wrapper.
+Static+ is an evented API and a command-line tool.
 It does three things:

 1. Let you drop in some templates, point it at a changes feed, and it spits out web pages.
 2. Deploy those web pages to places.
 Goals, in order: